Tasmanian Devil Trout Spin Lure – the most popular with anglers and trout

 Tasmanian Devils are made in Australia by Wigston’s Lures in New Norfolk, Tasmania, Australia since 1980.
 This type of plastic aqua foil lure has largely replaced the more traditional brass spoons of a generation ago.

 Tassie Devils are made from very tough injected moulded plastic.
 I have never heard of one being broken by a fish.
-The colour scheme is painted on under the plastic so there is no danger of the paint wearing off.
+The colour scheme is painted under the plastic so there is no danger of the paint wearing off.
 The reputation of Tasmanian Devils as top trout takers is well deserved.